 From Power BI, connect to that workbook.

-In Power BI, the workbook is listed in the left navigation pane under Reports.
+In Power BI, the workbook is added to the Workbooks tab of your workspace.
 The icon indicates this is an Excel workbook and the yellow asterisk indicates it's new.

 Open the workbook in Power BI by selecting the report name.

 Changes you make to the workbook in Power BI are not saved and do not affect the original workbook on OneDrive for Business.
 If you sort, filter, or change values in Power BI, those changes cannot be saved or pinned.
-To update the workbook, open it in Excel Online by selecting the ellipses and choosing Edit.
-Changes to the workbook may take a few minutes to be updated in the tiles.
+To update the workbook, select the pencil icon to open it in Excel Online.
+Changes to the workbook in Excel Online may take a few minutes to be updated in the tiles.

-One way to add a new dashboard tile is from within an Excel workbook.
+One way to add a new dashboard tile is from within an Excel workbook in Power BI.
 Ranges can be pinned from Excel workbooks that have been saved in your OneDrive for Business or another group-shared document library.
 The ranges can contain data, charts, tables, PivotTables, PivotCharts, and other Excel parts.

 Highlight the cells that you'd like to pin to a dashboard.